tconfrey/BrainTool/overview.md

 # BrainTool Philosophy

-BrainTool is a knowledge/notes/links manager that looks like a bookmark manager.
-Only links that are explicitly put under management show in the tree.
-Links are organized hierarchically under nested 'tags'.
-Links with the same tag are maintained within a single browser window.
-Its easy to assign a tag to a link you are viewing (click the BT icon in the toolbar and use the autocomplete shown to input a tag name), at which point it's added to the tree and its tab moved into the same window as its fellows.
+BrainTool is a knowledge/notes/links/browser manager.
+While browsing you 'tag' web pages via the BrainTool Chrome plugin to store them in your personal braintool file.
+Tags provide a grouping for sets of web pages, they are nested in a hierarchy and have attached notes.
+Each tag is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window with tabs for tagged links.
+The side-panel indicates which links are currently open in a tab and allows fast access to open or access the page.

+By tagging links and capturing your notes about them you are building up a knowledge base.
+BrainTool stores that knowledge base in a plain-text file saved to your Google Drive.
+As you tag pages, and add notes in Chrome and in the BrainTool side-panel, a file called BrainTool.org is kept updated.
+That file is structured in an [org-mode](http://orgmode.org) format.

+The text file can be edited in any text editor, ideally emacs with org-mode.
+For me, the tools creator, it unites two of the main ways I capture information - in plain text notes typed into an emacs editor, and via links to relevant web pages.

 <br/><br/>
 <img src="/site/bt-screenshot1.png" style="border:solid; border-width:thin;">
 <br/><br/>
 <img src="/site/bt-screenshot4.png" style="border:solid; width:50%; border-width:thin;">
 <br/><br/>

-But that's only a part of the tool.
-The BT Chrome extension is actually a browser-based view onto a plain text file represented in the text-based emacs [orgmode](http://orgmode.org) format and stored on your Google Drive.
-That file can be edited in any text editor, ideally emacs with org-mode.
-<br/><br/>
 <img src="/site/bt-screenshot2.png" style="border:solid; border-width:thin;">

-The idea is to marry together two of the main ways I personally capture information
-- in notes typed into plain text files (in my case via an emacs org-mode buffer),
-- and in urls I access in Chrome, whether the results of previous research sessions or a set of Google Docs I need to reference or work on.

 ## Overview